solami-limited/mpesa-b2b-wrapper/README.md

-# Daraja-B2B

-This API has the following endpoints:
+# MPESA B2B API (wrapper)

+A wrapper that makes it easy to integrate with the [MPESA B2B API](https://developer.safaricom.co.ke/Documentation).

+The below endpoints are available:

 ```bash
 [POST] api/v1/payment/initiate                      ✅